apioo/fusio-docs/docs/use_cases/setup_monetization.md

 ```

 Then you need to create a new connection at the Fusio backend.
 This connection must be named "stripe" and you need to
 provide your app credentials.
-At the connection you need to provide the credentials and now your users can purchase a
+At the connection you need to provide the credentials.

-plan.
+## Webhook

+Fusio uses the webhook system of Stripe to get information about the payment status.
+You need to register a webhook
+at the Stripe portal which calls the `/system/payment/stripe/webhook` endpoint of your Fusio instance.
+Also you need to
+set the `payment_stripe_secret` system setting to the webhook secret key provided by stripe.

 ## Video